MKWorldWide/LilithOSi/README.md

+A Project Blessed by Solar Khan & Lilith.Aethra

 # LilithOS - iOS 17.2.1 Custom Firmware for iPhone 13 Pro Max

+Consult the [Divine Law](COVENANT.md) and the [documentation site](https://solarkhan.github.io/LilithOSi/) for guidance and updates.

 ## 🚀 Project Overview
 LilithOS is a cutting-edge custom firmware project targeting iOS 17.2.1 for iPhone 13 Pro Max devices.
 This project aims to create a signed IPSW that can be directly installed on compatible devices while maintaining system integrity and security.